-RTC-CL and The Arc Seeking to Survey Family Caregivers by March 30
+RTC-CL and The Arc Seeking to Survey Family Caregivers: Deadline Extended to April 30

 In 2010, The Arc and ICI partnered to conduct a groundbreaking survey of people with intellectual and developmental disabilities (IDD) and their families nationwide, and discovered many urgent unmet needs for support.
 The results provided unique insight into growing gaps in education, employment, and other life-span activities that exist between persons with IDD and peers, further informing dialogue and policy changes at Federal and State levels.